Avdan-OS/Desktop-Environment/README.md

 <div align="center">

-# Important: we have moved to a new Discord server https://discord.gg/gRCcCUZ5px
+# Important: we are migrating to a new Discord server [.gg/avdanos](https://discord.gg/avdanos)

 # Nadva Desktop Enviroment
 AvdanOS desktop environment